Is There Such a Thing as Post Puppy Blues?

 Many new owners worry about the welfare of the dog, especially if it is a very young puppy.
 It is common to feel anxious about new responsibilities that caring for an animal brings.
 For people who already have a dog, or dogs in the family, this in itself can present challenges while settling a new dog into an existing pack.

-Many people feel a sense of a loss of freedom, particularly if they have begun caring for a small puppy.
-These feelings can be heightened if the owner has human children to care for as well.
 If new owners are also juggling jobs and domestic chores into the bargain, things can seem pretty daunting with a demanding puppy in the mix.

 First-time dog owners can sometimes find the situation just too much.
 It’s not uncommon for people to feel so overburdened they decide to re-home the puppy.